Hyperfine parameters

 Isotropic

-option sets a 3D angular distribution of the site.
+The isotropic option sets a 3D angular distribution of the site.

 The site parameters (the angels between the magnetic field and the EFG) are fixed.